Opticos/gwsl/index.md

 GWSL is easy to install.

 GWSL Builds on the VCXSRV XServer, one of the best open source Windows Xservers.
-GWSL uses VCXSRV as a backend but adds many useful features.
+It uses VCXSRV as a backend but adds many useful features.

 ### Minimum System Requirements